In this post, I’ll uncover 133 frugal living tips to help you save more money and get financial freedom.

 The data shows that if you cook for 8 hours straight in a slow cooker then it only costs you 16 to 22 cents.
-Because it uses only 1.2 to 1.7 KW energy.
+Because it uses only 1.2 to 1.7 KW of energy.

 27. Don’t forget to switch off appliances

 I don’t know whether you are following this habit or not.
-But I personally follow it strictly that it’s become a part of my memory.
+But I personally follow it strictly so that it’s become a part of my memory.

 Whenever you go out of your room to gossip with friends or play foot table or what else, turn off fans, bulbs, and AC.
 Make it your habit so you don’t face loss of electricity for no benefit at all.